Trinkes/deep_research_takehome/README.md

 - better error handling ex:
   - use a fallback model if the main one fails
   - show an error to the user
+- Experiment with different models on each step and optimize for quality or pricing